Local Convolutions Cause an Implicit Bias towards High Frequency Adversarial Examples: Abstract

 \section{Abstract}

 Adversarial Attacks are still a significant challenge for neural networks.
-Recent work has shown that adversarial perturbations typically contain high-frequency features, but the root cause of this phenomenon remains unknown.
-Inspired by theoretical work on \emph{linear full-width convolutional models}, we hypothesize that the \emph{local (i.e. bounded-width) convolutional operations} commonly used in current neural networks are \textit{implicitly} biased to learn high frequency features, and that this is one of the root causes of high frequency adversarial examples.
-To test this hypothesis, we analyzed the impact of different choices of linear and \textit{nonlinear} architectures on the implicit bias of the learned features and the adversarial perturbations, in both spatial and frequency domains.
-We find that the high-frequency adversarial perturbations are critically dependent on the convolution operation because the spatially-limited nature of \textit{local} convolutions induces an implicit bias towards \textit{high} frequency features.
-The explanation for the latter involves the Fourier Uncertainty Principle: a spatially-limited (local in the space domain) filter cannot also be frequency-limited (local in the frequency domain).
-Furthermore, using larger convolution kernel sizes or avoiding convolutions (e.g. by using Vision Transformers architecture) significantly reduces this high frequency bias, but not the overall susceptibility to attacks.
+Recent efforts has shown that adversarial perturbations typically contain high-frequency features, but the root cause of this phenomenon remains unknown.
+Inspired by theoretical work on linear full-width convolutional models, we hypothesize that convolutional operations with \emph{localized kernels} are \emph{implicitly biased to learn high frequency features}, and that this is one of the root causes of \emph{high frequency adversarial examples}.
+To test this hypothesis, we analyzed the impact of different choices of linear and \textit{nonlinear} architectures on the implicit bias of the learned features and the adversarial perturbations, in spatial and frequency domains.
+We find that, independently of the training dataset, convolutional operations have higher frequency adversarial attacks compared to other architectural parametrizations, and this phenomenon is exacerbated with stronger locality of the convolutional kernels.
+The explanation for the kernel size dependence involves the Fourier Uncertainty Principle: a spatially-limited (local in the space domain) filter cannot also be frequency-limited (local in the frequency domain).
+Using larger convolution kernel sizes or avoiding convolutions (e.g. by using Vision Transformers or MLP-style architectures) significantly reduces this high frequency bias.

 Looking forward, our work strongly suggests that understanding and controlling the implicit bias of architectures will be essential for achieving adversarial robustness.